kentrikos/aws-bootstrap/docs/EKS_README.md

 		* operations/$REGION/env-eks/jenkins/parameters.yaml (config for Jenkins installation)
 		* operations/$REGION/env-eks/grafana/parameters.yaml (config for grafana installation)

-4. Login to your private Bitbucket
+3. Login to your private Bitbucket
-5. Create a new repo (and copy the URL to this repo)
+4. Create a new repo (and copy the URL to this repo)
-6. Upload the template-environment-configuration to your new Bitbucket repo, making sure the folder structure stays intact.
+5. Upload the template-environment-configuration to your new Bitbucket repo, making sure the folder structure stays intact.
     > NOTE: As this repo now contains sensitive information please make sure that it is PRIVATE
-7. Create an SSH keypair (public/private) on your local machine `ssh-keygen -t rsa -b 4096`
+6. Create an SSH keypair (public/private) on your local machine `ssh-keygen -t rsa -b 4096`
-8. Add your newly created public ssh key to the access configuration of your private configuration repository: this will allow the deployment to pull this repo allowing it to build your infrastructure.
+7. Add your newly created public ssh key to the access configuration of your private configuration repository: this will allow the deployment to pull this repo allowing it to build your infrastructure.
-9. Open a browser, log into your transit AWS account and go to CloudFormation
+8. Open a browser, login to your transit AWS account.
-10. Create a new stack and choose to upload a template.
-Click on the "Choose File" button and brwose to the cloned aws-bootstrap on your local machine.
-Navigate to: ~/test/aws-bootstrap/cfn/operations-account
+9. Start the Cloudformation workflow from here: [Launch Stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=kentrikos-ops&templateURL=https://kentrikos.s3.eu-central-1.amazonaws.com/application-account.yaml)
-11. Fill out the questions to fit your infrastructure
+10. Fill out the questions to fit your infrastructure
-12. Click OK / Next
+11. Click OK / Next
     > Recommended: Add a tag named "RunTill" with a value in format YYYY-MM-DD (This allows the EC2 resource to run uninterupted by cleanup-bots till the set date)
-13. Acknowledge that additional AWS resources are created and click OK
+12. Acknowledge that additional AWS resources are created and click OK
-14. Now resources will be created on behalf of you.
+13. Now resources will be created on behalf of you.
 By clicking 'refresh' in the CloudFormation console you can stay informed of the progress.
 When the process is successfully completed, you will have:
 	* running bastion ec2 instance.
 	* running jenkins ec2 instance (may take up to 5 minutes to appear in the EC2 list, after the bastion host is created)
   * URL to jenkins instance (running on port 8080) and credentials required to log into web UI (all printed as outputs by terraform)
-15. In the same browser, switch to the Advanced account
+14. In the same browser, switch to the Advanced account
-16. Create a new stack and choose to upload a template.
+15. Create a new stack and choose to upload a template.
 Click on the "Choose File" button and brwose to the cloned aws-bootstrap on your local machine.
 Navigate to: ~/test/aws-bootstrap/cfn/application-account
-17. Fill out the questions to fit your infrastructure
+16. Fill out the questions to fit your infrastructure
-18. Click OK / Next (no tags or other info is needed)
+17. Click OK / Next (no tags or other info is needed)
-19. Acknowledge that additional resources are created and click OK Now resources will be created on behalve of you.
+18. Acknowledge that additional resources are created and click OK Now resources will be created on behalve of you.
 When clicking 'refresh' you can stay informed of the progress.
 When the process is successfully completed, you will have:
 	* 'crossaccount role' in application account (OK: nothing much to show for here, as this account is created in the back ground)
-20. Retrieve the Jenkins URL from step 14, and login to jenkins.
+19. Retrieve the Jenkins URL from step 14, and login to jenkins.
-21. Modify SSH key (imported from step 7) to include a carriage return at the very end of the certificate
+20. Modify SSH key (imported from step 7) to include a carriage return at the very end of the certificate
     > (known issue: <https://github.com/jenkinsci/ssh-credentials-plugin/pull/33>)
-22. Browse to the 'Infrastructure" map and build "Install EKS in Application account".
+21. Browse to the 'Infrastructure" map and build "Install EKS in Application account".
 Wait for successful completion.
-23. In this same folder, build "Install EKS in Operations account".
+22. In this same folder, build "Install EKS in Operations account".
 Wait for successful completion.

 ### Your EKS clusters are now ready for use.